-Here's the point: If someone only has time to read one page of your house flipping business plan, this will be it.
+If someone only has time to read one page of your house flipping business plan, this will be it.
 They should gain a basic understanding of the whole project, your ideals and what you bring to the table.
-It's often easiest to write this piece last, after all of your ideas from the other sections are established.
+It's often easiest to write this piece last after all of your ideas from the other sections are established.

 What is the economic environment surrounding your project?

 Understanding the neighborhood where you are buying is essential to your success.
 Only when you have done your own due diligence can you be sure that you are getting a good deal.
-In the end, your planning and good sense should be rewarded with moving forward on a successful project.
+In the end, your thoughtful planning should be rewarded with moving forward on a successful project.

 A house flipping business plan will force you to consider any difficulties that may arise.